netbrain/visual-regression-action/README.md

 ## Network Access

-The action runs in a Docker container.
-If your Playwright tests need to access a web server, use one of these approaches:
+If your Playwright tests need to access a web server, use Playwright's `webServer` configuration:

-### Option 1: Use Playwright's `webServer` (Recommended)

-Let Playwright start your server automatically - works in both local and CI environments:

 ```typescript
 // playwright.config.ts